Making an Appointment is Easy!

 During Your Intake Appointment

-You will meet with a clinician to discuss your personal concerns and counseling services or other recommendations that may be helpful.
-The initial intake appointment is for information gathering rather than a therapy session and will last 45 minutes.
+You will meet with a clinician who will conduct a clinical assessment to help determine how we can best serve you.
+You will have the opportunity to discuss your personal concerns that prompted your appointment.
+The clinician will use that information, your questionnaire and the background and history you provide to help make recommendations for services offered at CAPS or other recommendations that may be helpful.
+The initial intake appointment is for information gathering rather than a therapy session.

 After Your Intake Appointment

 You and the intake clinician will decide what services will be most helpful to you, as well as determining your course of treatment.
-These services may include individual, couples, or group therapy at Counseling and Psychological Services; a referral to Counseling and Psychological Services's Biofeedback program; a referral to the UC Riverside Health Center; a referral to other campus and community resource; and/or a referral to work with an off-campus clinician, based upon specific needs.
+Some examples of services may include individual, couples, or group therapy at Counseling and Psychological Services; a referral to the UC Riverside Student Health Services; a referral for Psychiatric/medication evaluation; a referral to other campus and community resources; and/or a referral to work with an off-campus clinician/tele-behavioral health provider, based upon specific needs.

 Should you and the clinician determine Counseling and Psychological Services to be the best place for you to continue treatment, you will then be assigned a clinician (who may or may not be the clinician with whom you completed your intake appointment).